Hercules (1997 film): Marketing

 On February 4, 1997, Disney began its marketing campaign by starting a five-month promotional traveling tour called Disney's Hercules Mega Mall Tour.
-Sponsored by Chevy Venture, the tour traveled throughout 20 cities starting first in Atlanta, Georgia.
-Previously used for the marketing campaigns for Pocahontas and The Hunchback of Notre Dame, the tour featured eleven attractions including a multimedia stage show, a miniature carousel themed to Baby Pegasus, a carnival with Hercules-themed game booths, and a ten-minute animation workshop hosted by animator Andreas Deja where visitors would try their hand at drawing Hercules.
+Sponsored by Chevy Venture, the tour traveled throughout 20 cities, which began in Atlanta, Georgia.
+Previously used for the marketing campaigns for Pocahontas (1995) and The Hunchback of Notre Dame (1996), the tour featured eleven attractions including a multimedia stage show, a miniature carousel themed to Baby Pegasus, a carnival with Hercules–themed game booths, and a ten-minute animation workshop hosted by animator Andreas Deja where visitors would try their hand at drawing Hercules.

-On June 14, the premiere of the film was accompanied with a Hercules-led performance of Disneyland's Main Street Electrical Parade held in Times Square.
+On June 14, 1997, the premiere of the film was screened at the newly-renovated New Amsterdam Theatre.
+Afterwards, a Hercules–themed performance of Disneyland's Main Street Electrical Parade was held in Times Square, one of only two times the parade appeared outside of a Disney Park.
 The parade of electrified floats, which was broadcast live on the Disney Channel as part of a program involving the making of Hercules, traveled from 42nd Street to Fifth Avenue.
 The parade also included attendees such as Lauren Hutton, Harvey Keitel, Andy Garcia, Barbara Walters, Michael Bolton, and Marilu Henner, as well as Olympic athletes who rode on thirty floats.

-The media event was not without controversy as former New York mayor Ed Koch objected to surrendering the city over to Disney, and critics raising questions about what politicians are willing to give a private firm in return for investment.
-Also, nearly 100 members of National Association of Broadcast Employees and Technicians used the occasion to strike for a new contract from Disney/ABC, with local union president Tony Capitano who complained: "I think the Mayor gave away the city to Disneyland."
-Furthermore, 5,000 businesses and residents within the city felt unusually eerie upon being asked to dim their lights as the parade passed.
-Following the parade, a private party was held at the Chelsea Piers complex, where dinner guests were served to a performance of Susan Egan singing songs from the movie along the Hudson River, and ten minutes of fireworks display.
+The media event was heavily criticized as former New York Mayor Ed Koch objected to the Disney premiere.
+Koch stated, "Ten movies open up every Friday.
+Why don't you shut down every avenue between Fifth and Twelfth? [...]
+We should be nice to Disney but not be silly – a movie doesn't deserve this."
+Critics also raised questions to what extent U.S. politicians were willing to give a private firm in return for investment.
+Also, nearly 100 members of National Association of Broadcast Employees and Technicians (NABET) used the premiere to strike for a new contract from Disney/ABC.
+The union's president Tony Capitano complained: "I think the Mayor gave away the city to Disneyland."

+Furthermore, 5,000 businesses and residents within the city felt uncomfortable at being asked to dim their electricity as the parade passed by.
+After the parade, a private party was held at the Chelsea Piers complex, where dinner guests were served to a performance of Susan Egan singing songs from the movie along the Hudson River, and ten minutes of fireworks display.

 Additionally, the film was accompanied by a marketing campaign with promotional tie-ins with 85 licensees including McDonald's, Mattel, Nestlé, Hallmark, and various merchandise.
 A tie-in video game, titled Hercules Action Game, was developed by Eurocom and released in July 1997 for the PC and PlayStation.
 Another tie-in game was developed by Tiertex Design Studios and was released for the Game Boy by THQ the same month.
 Hercules was also the first Disney on Ice adaptation before the film was theatrically released.